 You would think that the idea of testing people would be the right thing to do.

-We have no right to require COVID tests for illegal immigrants.
+Yesterday, the Democratic-run House said, no, we have no right to require COVID tests for illegal immigrants.

-And then people are sent out into the community, and there's no follow-up.
+And then people are sent out into the community and there's no follow-up.

 If you ask me, is that the new vision for America?

-The American people in light of the draconian shutdowns we have faced and man fast mass mandates that we have.
+You know, compassion for everybody but what, the American people, in light of the draconian shutdowns we have faced and manned fast mass mandates that we have.

-Anyway, Tuesday, yesterday or two days ago, they blocked the Democrats' proposed legislation from freshman Congresswoman Marionette Miller Meeks that would have required illegal immigrants released into the U.S. to first at least receive a negative COVID-19 test.
+Anyway, Tuesday, yesterday, or two days ago, they blocked the Democrats proposed legislation from freshman congresswoman Marionette Miller-Meeks that would have required illegal immigrants released into the U.S. to first at least receive a negative COVID-19 test.

 Why were they blocked by Democrats?